Services and Programs /

 Questions?
 Contact the Symposium Planning Committee at firstname.lastname@example.org.

-The 22nd Annual Symposium on Undergraduate Scholarship will be held on Wednesday, April 18, 2018.
-The symposium features presentations from students in all majors.
-Students nominated for the James L. and E. Marlene Bruning Undergraduate Research Award will be evaluated by the selection committee prior to the Symposium.
+The 23rd Annual Symposium on Undergraduate Scholarship and 3rd Annual Graduate Research Forum will be held on Wednesday, April 17, 2019.
+The symposium and forum feature presentations from students in all majors.
+Students nominated for the James L. and E. Marlene Bruning Undergraduate Research Award and the Diversity and Inclusion Research Award will be evaluated by the selection committee prior to the Symposium.
 Capital University is an institutional member of the Council on Undergraduate Research.